 Your cervix is a small canal that connects your uterus and vagina.
 It allows fluids to leave and enter your uterus.
-During childbirth, your cervix widens so that a baby can be born.
-Your cervix is also vulnerable to HPV infections that can cause cervical cancer.
+During childbirth, your cervix widens so a baby can be born.
+Your cervix is vulnerable to HPV infections that can cause cervical cancer.
 Getting vaccinated for HPV and having regular Pap smears can help prevent disease.

 Advertisement